ETF · Broad Market

 Driver ETFAUMExpenseShared StocksWeight Overlap

-98% of QUS's portfolio by weight is also held by SPTM, which commands 8× more assets under management.
-When SPTM receives inflows, it mechanically buys these shared stocks — dragging QUS's NAV along regardless of any thematic or sector catalyst.
+98% of QUS's portfolio by weight is also held by VTI, which commands 1435× more assets under management.
+When VTI receives inflows, it mechanically buys these shared stocks — dragging QUS's NAV along regardless of any thematic or sector catalyst.
 Combined, the top 5 overlapping ETFs control exposure to 100% ofQUS's weight.

 Overlap computed from constituent-level holdings data across 5 ETFs.
 Price co-movement with driver ETFs is structural, not coincidental.
 Not investment advice.